-The government has announced [19 July 2017] some streamlining and a number of technical amendments designed to improve the Managed Investment Trust regime.
+The government announced [19 July 2017] some streamlining and a number of technical amendments designed to improve the Managed Investment Trust regime.

 Managed Investment Trusts can invest in affordable housing